devklick/GDMan.Net/README.md

 ### Installing the correct version for your platform

-In most cases, GDMan will be able to determine what platform you are running on (Windows, Linux or macOS), however you can also specify the platform when running the `install` command.
+In most cases, GDMan will be able to determine what platform you are running on (Windows, Linux or macOS), however you can also specify the platform via the `--platform` option.

 ```
 gdman install --latest --platform mac